-Supported member states in reducina the impact of trans-boundary diseases (TADs) and zoonosis on livelihoods and trade through (a) development of standard methods and procedures (SMP) for nine priority Animal diseases (b) joint disease surveillance, control and prevention programmes underpinned Ьv bilateral and multilateral CLOSS border MOUs: (c) Development of regional strategies [Sanitary and Phytosanitary (SPS), Peste des Petites Ruminants (PPR), Animal Health, Management, Animal Rangeland Welfare and standards (Grade and Standard) and supported national strategies to align with the regional strategies towards the reduction of the impact of TADs;
+Supported member states in reducing the impact of trans-boundary diseases (TADs) and zoonosis on livelihoods and trade through (a) development of standard methods and procedures (SMP) for nine priority Animal disease (b) joint disease surveillance, control and prevention programmes underpinned by bilateral multilateral cross border MOUs; (c) Development of regional strategies [Sanitary and Phytosanitary (SPS), Petites Peste des Ruminants (PPR).
+Animal Health.
+Rangeland Management, Animal Welfare and standards (Grade and Standard) and supported national strategies to align with the regional strategies towards the reduction of the impact of TADs:

-Synchronized Cross Border Vaccination exercise in Moyale ( Kenya- Ethiopia )
+Synchronized Cross Border Vaccination exercise in Moyale (Kenya- Ethiopia)

-• Functional Regional coordination platform: Establishment and operationalization of three (3) regional coordination mechanisms (Surveillance; Livestock Identification and Traceability System (LITs) and PPR); and three regional animal health networks (Chief Veterinary Officers {CVO}; Laboratory, quarantine and Epidemiology) are functional in the control of TADs in the region and regional feed and range platform.
+Functional Regional coordination platform: Establishment and operationalization of three (3) regional coordination mechanisms (Surveillance; Livestock Identification and Traceability System (LITs) and PPR); and three regional animal health networks (Chief Veterinary Officers

-• Enhancing laboratory services and services in quarantine stations: Developed harmonized standard laboratory procedures and SMP for export quarantine stations.
+- {CVO}; Laboratory, quarantine and Epidemiology) are functional in the control of TADs in the region and regional feed and range platform. - Enhancing laboratory services and services in quarantine stations: Hharmonized standard laboratory procedures and SMP for export quarantine stations..